We are working to create a sustainable future for our community.

 Get up close and personal with the majestic bald eagle

-Conservation efforts have helped a former endangered species thrive in our service area.
+Conservation efforts have helped a former endangered species thrive in the Sacramento area.
 We’re privileged to get a look into the nesting behavior of these incredible birds at Union Valley Reservoir in the Crystal Basin Recreation Area with our live streaming eagle cam.
 This pair of eagles has been using the nest at Sunset Peninsula since 2016 and have successfully fledged 4 eaglets since then.

 The US Forest Service - Eldorado National Forest helped to install a camera system 185 feet up in a ponderosa pine to capture footage of the amazing bald eagle.

 In March, a heavy snow storm forced the eagles to abandon the nest and their recently laid eggs, which were lost to the cold.
 The adult eagles later returned to the nest and we expect they will stay in this nesting area through August or September.

 The eagles spend most of their time away from the nest.
 If you don't see them in the live stream, you can watch archived time lapse video and see our eagle photo gallery.